Kobe Steel, Toyota hit with U.S. lawsuit over vehicle metal quality

 The plaintiffs allege that Toyota and Kobe Steel both violated federal and state consumer protection laws by claiming that the vehicles complied with U.S. quality standards.

 Kobe Steel could not immediately be reached for comment.
-Toyota declined to comment on the lawsuit.
+Toyota did not immediately respond to a request for comment.

 In a special order in November, the U.S. National Highway Traffic Safety Administration asked 29 automakers, including Toyota, to disclose the safety of any of their vehicles or engines containing products supplied by Kobe Steel.